Procedure Information

 - Student conduct panel hearings shall normally be conducted in private.

-- If more than one accused student or organization is involved, the Conduct Officer may choose to conduct the hearings separately or jointly.
+- If more than one student or organization is involved, the Conduct Officer may choose to conduct the hearings separately or jointly.

 - The failure of a student, student advocate, or student organization to appear at the hearing shall not prevent the hearing from proceeding as scheduled.

-- The hearing may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, accused student, and/or other witnesses during the hearing by providing for the presence of law enforcement and/or security, separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of the Conduct Officer to be appropriate.
+- The hearing may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the complainant, student, and/or other witnesses during the hearing by providing for the presence of law enforcement and/or security, separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of the Conduct Officer to be appropriate.

-- At least five (5) business days prior to the hearing, the accused student or organization shall be provided written notice of:
+- At least five (5) business days prior to the hearing, the student or organization shall be provided written notice of:

 - the time, place, and date of the hearing;